hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 ### How to Import a Topology Design

-The import process imports archives of topology designs and their supported artifacts within the same HP Cloud OS instance.
+The import process imports archives of topology designs and their supported artifacts within the same HP Helion Cloud OS instance.

 To import a topology design: